-EPoX designs all motherboards with a DIP Switch to make your install fast and easy.
+EPoX designs this motherboard with a DIP Switch to make your installation fast and easier.

 The following will describe all of the DIP Switch that you are required to set before moving on to step 3-2.

 Note: The DIP Switch as depicted as shown (Figure 1) in their correct physical orientation.